imatlab/imatlab/README.rst

 .. contents:: :local:

-This kernel requires Jupyter_ with Python 3.5+, and the `MATLAB engine for Python`_ R2016b+ (this release provides a much better completion API), which needs to be installed first.
+This kernel requires Jupyter_ with Python 3.5+, and the `MATLAB engine for Python`_ R2016b+, which needs to be installed first.
 Note that additionally, Python versions not supported by the engine are likewise not supported by the kernel.

 .. _Jupyter: http://jupyter.readthedocs.org/en/latest/install.html
 .. _MATLAB engine for Python: https://www.mathworks.com/help/matlab/matlab-engine-for-python.html